Steps to Hiring your First Employee in Georgia

 Hiring your first employee as a new business owner is both an exciting and frightening experience.
-Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, there is a lot of paperwork and laws to comply with.
-Here are 8 steps a business will need to take when hiring their first employee in Georgia.
+Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and laws to comply with.
+Here are 8 steps a business will need to make when hiring their first employee in Georgia.

 Step 1 – Register as an Employer